 Three afternoons per week, 12 - 3 our Pre-School children have the opportunity to join us for sessions in a nearby private nature site hidden away in the heart of the village.

-Children can enjoy their packed lunch at our hall site before walking up to our nature site where our qualified staff will ensure that the children have the opportunity to connect with nature; get fresh air and exercise; develop communication, imagination and thinking skills; build confidence and resilience; and, most importantly, have lots of fun.
+Children can enjoy their packed lunch at our hall site before walking up to our nature site where our Forest School qualified staff will ensure that the children have the opportunity to connect with nature; get fresh air and exercise; develop communication, imagination and thinking skills; build confidence and resilience; and, most importantly, have lots of fun.

-Activities include building dens, making leaf pictures, creating fantasy worlds, cooking in mud kitchens, and caring for the environment, as well as having plenty of opportunity for free exploration of the woodland alongside experienced child-centred staff.
+Activities include building dens, making leaf pictures, creating fantasy worlds, 'cooking' in our mud kitchen, and caring for the environment, as well as having plenty of opportunity for free exploration of the woodland alongside experienced child-centred staff.

 Our allotment, in the village, is made up of a number of large plots.
 Due to a grant of funding secured in March 2018 we were able to revamp the site to include a bog area, a sensory trail, soft fruits, seasonal vegetables and seating area for stories and reflection.